-- Eviction - Termination of assistance - Repayment of rent that you should have paid had you reported your income correctly - assistance for a period of up to 10 years future Prohibited from receiving - prosecutor, which may result in you being fined up to \$10,000 and/or serving time in jail.
-Prosecution by the local, state, or Federal S.
+- .
+Eviction - Termination of assistance Repayment of rent that yo - 3.
+Repayment of rent that you should have paid had you reported your income correctly - 4.
+Prohibited from receiving future rental assistance for a period of up to 10 years - 5.
+Prosecution by the local, state, or Federal prosecutor, which may result in you being fined up to \$10,000 and/or serving time in jail.